including

 Dennards, Delieu, Dearsley, Goddard and Edwards who were all

-well-known traders.
+well-known traders.”

-Read Barbara's
+Read Barbara's Story Growing

-Up In The Prefab Village On Winn's Common"
+Up In The Prefab Village On Winn's Common

 Chris

-Kitchenham adds: At the end of Barbara (nee Biddle)
+Kitchenham adds: At the end of Barbara (nee Biddle) Rosams'

-Rosams' story, she mentions the Biddle Fish Stall (which I remember)
+story, she mentions the Biddle Fish Stall (which I remember)

-and the "Carpenters" as some of the few remaning original
+and the “Carpenters” as some of the few remaning

-introduce them to our son and daughter in law when we were visiting
+with them and introduce them to our son and daughter in law

-in 2000.
+when we were visiting in 2000.
 That was fun.

 .jpg)